 Why is an efficient, high-functioning U.S Food and Drug Administration (FDA) so important?
 Because it can encourage competition and innovation needed to make prescription medicines more accessible and affordable for the millions who need them, explained CVS Health Chief Policy and External Affairs Officer and General Counsel Tom Moriarty at today’s POLITICO Pro Health Care Briefing on Drug Safety and the Trump FDA.

-The event brought together health care thought leaders to discuss drug safety and the future of the FDA under the new Administration, focusing on changes that could help promote safety, efficacy and affordability.
+The event brought together health care thought leaders to discuss drug safety and the future of the FDA under the Trump administration, focusing on changes that could help promote safety, efficacy and affordability.

 With FDA Commissioner-appointee Scott Gottlieb scheduled to meet with the Senate HELP committee the same morning, and Congressional hearings on the Prescription Drug User Fee Act taking place earlier in the week, this discussion was especially timely.